-Manual laborers and contractors are some of the hardest working people out there and it’s very important that they keep their energy high for the day, not only to be able to complete the work, but also to keep their brains alert to avoid mistakes or accidents.
+Manual laborers and contractors are some of the hardest working people out there and contractor management software companies like GoContractor know it’s very important that they keep their energy high for the day, not only to be able to complete the work, but also to keep their brains alert to avoid mistakes or accidents.
 Across all heavy industries such as construction, oil, gas, energy and manufacturing, the cost of a tired, distracted or hungry worker can have detrimental effects.
 In fact, it’s estimated that in the U.K., skipping a meal costs the U.K. economy £300 million a year, because hungry workers are less productive.
 In the U.S., research on diet and worker productivity suggests that not only do businesses lose productivity when workers call in sick or have long-term illnesses, but they also lose out when worker minds are less than alert and present which can be directly attributed to bad nutrition.
 This sort of “mental sluggishness”, the report states, can lead to lower output, lost innovation and even accidents.
 Therefore, what can be done to ensure your manual laborers and contractors don’t experience this while on a job?
 Let’s take a look.work, but also to keep their brains alert to avoid mistakes or accidents.
 Across all heavy industries such as construction, oil, gas, energy and manufacturing, the cost of a tired, distracted or hungry worker can have detrimental effects.
 In fact, it’s estimated that in the U.K., skipping a meal costs the U.K. economy £300 million a year, because hungry workers are less productive.
 In the U.S., research on diet and worker productivity suggests that not only do businesses lose productivity when workers call in sick or have long-term illnesses, but they also lose out when worker minds are less than alert and present which can be directly attributed to bad nutrition.
 This sort of “mental sluggishness”, the report states, can lead to lower output, lost innovation and even accidents.
 Therefore, what can be done to ensure your manual laborers and contractors don’t experience this while on a job?
 Let’s take a look.

 How Poor Diet Affects Workers